Alys Williams (water polo)

-Alys Nicole Williams (born 28 May 1994) is an American water polo player.
-She is a member of the United States women's national water polo team, and participated in the 2020 Tokyo Summer Olympics, where she won a gold medal.
+Alys Nicole Williams (born May 28, 1994), also known after 2020 by her married name Alys Nicole Williams Moore is an American water polo player who competed for the University of California Los Angeles.
+She has served as a member of the United States women's national water polo team, and participated in the 2020 Tokyo Summer Olympics, where she won a gold medal in the 2020 Women's water polo competition.
+Immediately following the 2020 Olympics, she served as an Assistant Coach for the women's team at the University of California Irvine, and was announced as the Head Coach for the Olympic Water Polo Development's Youth Team in February 2024.